Sunday, November 16, 2025

 highest quality lossy mp3 files possible

-video of set two courtesy of BRAG Milwaukee:
+video of this performance by BRAG Milwaukee:

 Recording information: